 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

 For more details, please contact us at email@example.com.

 K.C.
-Yeung, MS, P.Eng is director of Oil Sands Technology at Dover Operating Corporation in Calgary, Alberta, Canada.
+Yeung, MS, P.Eng., is Director of Oil Sands Technology at Brion Energy in Calgary, Alberta, Canada.
 He has worked in the heavy oil industry for over 36 years, primarily in the area of reservoir development.
 He has been involved in various in-situ field projects including cyclic steam stimulation (CSS), steamflood, in-situ combustion, cold heavy oil production with sand (CHOPS), and steam assisted gravity drainage (SAGD).

 Yeung was a Distinguished Lecturer for the Petroleum Society of CIM.
-For the past few years, he has given lectures and short courses on heavy oil recovery and SAGD in Canada, China, South America, and Middle East to promote Canada’s in-situ heavy oil technology.
+He has given lectures and training courses on heavy oil recovery and SAGD in Canada, China, South America, and Middle East to promote Canada’s in-situ heavy oil technology.
 He was also a member of the evaluation committee on the SPE Reprint Series No. 61, Heavy Oil Recovery.